Aquafina-water-bottle/jp-mining-note/docs/docs/setupyomichan.md

 If you've made it this far, then congratulations!
 Most fields of the cards have been automatically filled out, just from Yomichan alone!

-This concludes the setup process for creating cards with Yomichan.
+This concludes the minimal setup process for creating cards with Yomichan.

 From here, you likely fall under one of the two categories below: